nicklockwood/layout/README.md

 ## Arrays

-There is no syntax for array literals inside expressions (yet), but for array-type expressions, you can use commas to pass multiple values:
+For array-type expressions, you can use commas to pass multiple values:

 ```xml
 <UISegmentedControl items="'Hello', 'World'"/>
 ```

+**Note:** There is currently no validation of the element types inside an array, so if you (for example) attempt to pass an array of strings to a property expecting an array of view controllers, the app won't display a Red Box error overlay, it will simply crash.

 If you return a single non-array value from an array expression, it will be "boxed" inside an array automatically: